Skip to main content

 About the condition

 Adenoids are usually only present in children.
 They reach their largest size between the ages of 3-5 years old and then they slowly shrink away.
 Sometimes adenoids become large and inflamed and this may contribute to glue ear.
 Glue ear can affect a child’s hearing.
 Adenoids may also cause other symptoms such as frequent congestion in the nose.
-If a child has certain other persistent symptoms as well as glue ear, then it may benefit them to remove their adenoids during the same operation as inserting the grommets.
+A child with glue ear may benefit from their adenoids being removed during the same operation as inserting the grommets.

 What are the BENEFITS of the procedure?